About Wave Computing

 Wave is based in Campbell, California USA.

 Derek is the Chief Executive Officer of Wave Computing.
 Derek brings over 20 years of executive management, corporate strategy, product development and go-to-market experience to Wave.
-As CEO, Derek is leading the company’s initiatives to deliver the world's fastest and most energy efficient computers for the rapidly expanding Deep Learning market.
+As CEO, Derek is leading the company’s initiatives to deliver the world's first dataflow solutions for the rapidly expanding Deep Learning market.

 Prior to joining Wave, Derek held executive leadership positions in business development, marketing, and general management with both established and startup companies in the semiconductor and computer systems industries, including ARC, CEVA, Philips, Silicon Graphics, Sun Microsystems, Harris Computers and MIPS Technologies.
 At MIPS, Derek was part of the executive team who took the company public.